-Dr. Hills' research involves the development of new simulation methods for studying the molecular biophysics of membrane protein systems.
-Specific areas of research include the role of lipid-protein interactions in cell function and acquired multidrug resistance associated with ABC transporters.
+Researchers in the Hills Lab work on the development of new simulation methods for studying the molecular biophysics of membrane protein systems.
+Topics of focus include the role of lipid-protein interactions in cell function and acquired multidrug resistance associated with ABC transporters.

 Scripps Research Institute